-Baton Rouge firefighters wrestle house fire at Highland Road, near Dentation Drive
+Person found inside home burning on Highland Road; Rushed to hospital

 Latest Weather Blog

-Baton Rouge firefighters wrestle house fire at Highland Road, near Dentation Drive

-BATON ROUGE – The Baton Rouge Fire Department is battling a blaze on Highland Road, near its intersection with Dentation Drive.
+BATON ROUGE – The Baton Rouge Fire Department battled an especially destructive blaze on Highland Road, near its intersection with Dentation Drive.

-The house fire broke out early Thursday morning, and firefighters who spoke to WBRZ around 6:45 a.m. said they were in the process of evacuating residents.
+The house fire broke out early Thursday morning, and firefighters confirmed that one person was injured and taken to an area hospital.

 First responders also noted that this part of Highland Road had been temporarily blocked due to the incident.

-At this time, additional information related to injuries and extent of fire damage is pending.

-Updates will be provided as firefighters continue to ensure the safety of affected residents and extinguish the blaze.
+At this time, the cause of the fire is unknown, but updates will be provided as firefighters continue to investigate the incident.